KHOW: Former hosts

 Peter Boyles left the station in June 2013 following a scuffle with his producer.
-Boyles' former slot was filled starting on August 19 when Mandy Connell moved from fellow iHeartMedia (then Clear Channel) station WHAS in Louisville.
-Connell and Brown moved to co-owned 850 KOA.
+Boyles' former slot was filled starting on August 19 when Mandy Connell moved from fellow Clear Channel station WHAS in Louisville.
+Connell and Brown moved to co-owned KOA.

 The longtime morning team of "Hal & Charley" (Hal Moore and Charley Martin) can be heard in the 1980 Stanley Kubrick film The Shining when Dick Hallorann is attempting to reach the Overlook Hotel in Estes Park, Colorado.
 The station is identified as "63 KHOW" during the sequence.
 A jingle from the "Class Action" package from JAM Creative Productions is also heard in scene.